Last Christmas I made some fabulous illuminated bottle lights for my home. I loved them so much I thought why not make some DIY Halloween lights too.

 It's the cork string lights that make this project.
 By using these lights there is no need to drill into the glass bottles.
 You can use this method to make illuminated bottles for other holidays, such as Christmas and Valentines.

 There are some lovely vintage skeleton pictures to download here.
-If you liked these bottles’ lights don’t forget to check out some of my other illuminated crafts and DIYs.
+If you liked these bottles’ lights, don’t forget to check out some of my other illuminated crafts and DIYs.
+And this collection of other wine bottle ideas.

-Or if you are looking for more Halloween & Fall crafts then check out these.
+Or, if you are looking for more Halloween & Fall decoration crafts.

 Debbee